-Thea 10 - Intro to Design.
+- THEA 10 - Intro to Design.
 This course is required of all Theater Majors.
-It offers an introductory survey of the histor and theory of all aspects of theatrical design.
+It offers an introductory survey of the history and theory of all aspects of theatrical design.

-Thea 17 - Costume Construction.
+- THEA 17 - Costume Construction.
 Covers materials, tools, and techniques of costume construction.
-Students will construct basic and advanced pieces under supervision of the instructor, and be given the use of some costume shop materials and equipment at assigned times.
+Students will construct basic and advanced pieces under the supervision of the instructor, and be given the use of some costume shop materials and equipment at assigned times.

-Thea 52 - Basic Stagecraft.
-Introduction to technical theater and basic stagecraft, examining two-dimensional and three-dimensional scenery, scenic engineering, the physical theater, stage and scene shop equipment, project organization and process, technical theater graphics, materials, and theatrical construction techniques.
+- THEA 52 - Basic Stagecraft.
+Introduction to a technical theater and basic stagecraft, examining two-dimensional and three-dimensional scenery, scenic engineering, the physical theater, stage and scene shop equipment, project organization and process, technical theater graphics, materials, and theatrical construction techniques.

-The Theater Arts department also offers Thea 50, or TA 50 every quarter.
+The Theater Arts department also offers THEA 50 every quarter.
 This two-unit course covers 50 hours of work done towards Theater Arts Department productions, including work done in the scene shop, costume shop, or on the light-hang electrics crew.
-Students enroll in the class, and then sign up for a specific shop or show during the TA 50 Meeting, generally held the first Wednesday of each quarter after auditions.
-Theater Arts Majors are required to complete 3 quarters of TA 50 in order to graduate with the major, and Minors are required to complete one quarter.
-Work in the shops or crews as part of TA 50 includes instruction in safety, introduction to the shops and department equipment, and practical instruction necessary to the supervised work needed to be done for the producutions you will be working on.
-TA 50 is quite possibly the best way to get to know the shops and equipment of the department, to get to know the staff and technicians, and is the best way to receive training and instruction in areas of production you lack experience in.
+Students enroll in the class, and then sign up for a specific shop or show during the THEA 50 Meeting, generally held the first Wednesday of each quarter after auditions.
+Theater Arts Majors are required to complete 3 quarters of THEA 50 in order to graduate with the major, and Minors are required to complete one quarter.
+Work in the shops or crews as part of THEA 50 includes instruction in safety, introduction to the shops and department equipment, and practical instruction necessary to the supervised work needed to be done for the productions you will be working on.
+THEA 50 is quite possibly the best way to get to know the shops and equipment of the department, to get to know the staff and technicians, and is the best way to receive training and instruction in areas of production you lack experience in.